Eduard Eelma

 Eduard Eelma (7 April 1902 – 16 November 1941) until 1937 Eduard-Vilhelm Ellmann, was an Estonian footballer — one of the most famous before World War II.
-He played 59 times for Estonia national football team scoring 21 goals.
-He debuted on 23 July 1921, against Sweden.
-He participated in Summer Olympics in Paris 1924.
-He spent most of his playing career at Tallinna JK.
-Eduard Eelma's international career lasted from 1921 to 1935 and his goalscoring record of 21 international goals was only beaten in 2002, by Indrek Zelinski and later by Andres Oper.
+He played 60 times for Estonia national football team and with 21 goals, was their record goalscorer during the country's first period of independence.

+Eduard Eelma's international career lasted from 1921 to 1935 and his goalscoring record of 21 international goals was only beaten in 2002 by Indrek Zelinski, and later by Andres Oper.
+He also participated in the 1924 Summer Olympics in Paris.

 Eduard Eelma was arrested by NKVD in Tallinn in summer 1941, sentenced to death and executed in Prison No. 1 in Kirov on 16 November 1941.